 Since the turn of the century, the idea of a human-crewed mission to Mars has gone from science fiction to science fact.
 On the International Space Station (ISS), astronauts have experimented with every aspect of prolonged space travel.
 From growing food to physiology, science is learning about the effects of space in the hope of one day traveling to other planets.

+However, before we look at advanced concepts like the Kardashev Scale, the Dyson Sphere, or even moon rusting, we need to solve some more basic problems.
 One issue that has had scientists scratching their heads is the effect space has on eyesight.
 Some astronauts return from long-duration space missions with deteriorated vision, so-called space blindness.

 The rigors of space

 Scientists have long understood that moving beyond our atmosphere has its effects on the human body.
 One of the major obstacles to traveling to Mars and beyond is the detrimental effects prolonged space periods have on our biology.

 Evolution has optimized all life on this planet to exist within the gravitational field of the earth.
 None more so than humans.
 Take the human body into space and expose it to long periods of zero gravity or microgravity, and strange things happen.

 Space exploration has proven that low-gravity environments create all kinds of problems.
 These include genetic changes, muscle atrophy, and reduced bone density.
 Astronauts may also suffer from blood circulation issues and reduced organ function.
 An Astronaut who spends any length of time in space quite literally comes back a different person.
 And while some of these changes are reversible on returning to earth, some are not.